Substance Abuse and Addiction Treatment Resources in Sanford

 - Recovery House of Central Florida Where: 1303 W. 13th St. Sanford, FL 32773

 Narcotics Anonymous (NA) MeetingsNA meetings are especially important in the aftercare of a narcotics addiction, since individuals dependent on narcotics are prone to relapse.
 Long-term support from fellow members assists the individual in maintaining a substance-free life by replacing old choices, patterns and relationships with new, positive, healthy ones.
-If you recently completed drug treatment, Sanford’s NA meetings can provide the support you need to stay in recovery:

 - New Mount Zion Church Where: 1720 Pear Ave.
 Sanford, FL 32771